 Area of Study #1 – Origin and Definitions of Mindfulness

-Origins of Mindfulness looks at the tradition of mindfulness from its spiritual and historical beginnings through its contemporary development as a secular practice.
-The focus of this unit is to develop a clear understanding of the culture from which mindfulness emerged alongside an understanding of how adaptable mindfulness is to the world we live.
-To do this we will explore mindfulness as a skill or capacity that requires no specific alliance to a time or place in history, and which can therefore be applied directly to our personal, relational, and social needs today.
-An underlying premise to this view is that mindfulness has always been well suited for its present day secular application; while the term mindfulness can be traced back nearly 2600 years ago to India and remains a core element of Buddhist practice, the essence of mindfulness cannot be said to be Buddhist, but rather is a basic human trait that can be cultivated and strengthened by anyone who has a desire to do so.
-This view allows us to explore the essential quality of mindfulness and related skill sets as they pertain to a wide range of contemplative traditions and the current secular movement that uses mindfulness as a central practice in building a more wise, kind, and just world.
+This unit explores definitions of mindfulness from its spiritual and historical beginnings through its contemporary development as a secular practice.
+The focus of this unit is to develop a clear understanding of the range of definitions of mindfulness and their implications and applications to our own personal practice and in education settings.
+To do this we will explore mindfulness and its relationship to attention, concentration, calm and insight.
+While the term mindfulness can be traced back nearly 2600 years ago to India and remains a core element of Buddhist practice, the essence of mindfulness cannot be said to be Buddhist, but rather is a basic human trait that can be cultivated and strengthened by anyone who has a desire to do so.
+This view allows us to explore the essential quality of mindfulness and related skill sets as they pertain to the current secular movement that uses mindfulness as a central practice in building a more wise, kind, and just world.

 Area of Study #2 – Mindfulness of Self

 The Mindful Body unit will explore anchoring mindful awareness and attention in our bodies, how to cultivate a kind relationship with our bodies and how to teach somatic awareness skills to adolescents.
 Specifically, we’ll explore the role of somatic awareness in deepening mindfulness and insight in formal meditation periods and in integrating mindfulness into our everyday lives.
 We’ll focus on the role and benefits of relaxation in cultivating mindfulness and managing stress.
-This unit will also explore bringing mindfulness to everyday activities to care for our bodies such as mindful eating, cultivating a caring and compassionate relationship with our bodies, and mindful movement through yoga and other physical modalities.
+This unit will also explore cultivating a caring and compassionate relationship with our bodies, and mindful movement through yoga and other physical modalities.

 “Intersectionality” speaks to the reality that we are influenced by any number of identities, all of which are informed further still by our social and political locations.
 We are not just white or black or gay or transgendered.
 We are an expression of a community of identities and influences that may not be apparent to those around us—or even to us.
 Authenticity as a meditation teacher requires a kind of radical presence.
 “Radical” speaks to a sense of remembering and returning to a simple and basic way of being in the world, one that reduces the violence to oneself and others; it honors one’s own passions and aspirations and relates to the world from a place of equanimity.
 When we choose this way of being in the world, we feel at home in our own body, with no desire to leave it; because we feel at home in the body, we feel at home in the world.
 That is radical presence.
 And at its heart is an awareness of one’s own intersectionality.
 Radical presence helps to bring into focus how power operates in our relationships in ways that often necessary and sometimes violent for others.
 In this unit, we will explore the intersection of intersectionality and power to cultivate teaching roles that are in balance and sensitive to those we are teaching.